 - Is the basis of this treatment an attribute related to race?

 - How closely linked to race is this attribute and can it be considered to be inextricably linked?

 If an employer can satisfy themselves either that the factor is sufficiently distant from race or that the treatment is taking place for a reason not related to race, then they should feel comfortable that they are unlikely to face any potential race discrimination claims.
 However, it is important to note that even though the appellants’ discrimination claims were not upheld, the employers still needed to pay a hefty penalty to both Ms Onu and Ms Taiwo; in both cases, other claims relating to the negligent treatment the appellants suffered was successful.
 Should the treatment of an employee reach such a level, it is unlikely that success on a discrimination point will lead to a complete discharge of the case.

 In concluding its judgment, the Supreme Court acknowledged that the law at present may be insufficient in the options available to it.
 The Supreme Court acknowledged that the appellants were subject to “grievous harms” but that the present law was simply unable to redress all of the harms suffered.
 The Supreme Court suggested that it may be appropriate for parliament to consider amendments to the existing law, particularly extending the tribunal powers to compensate migrant workers under the Modern Slavery Act 2015.
 Although it is unlikely that that this matter will be given any further consideration in the immediate future, it is a developing area of law that employers should remain aware of.

-For more information on any of the issues raised in this article or on discrimination matters or employment law in general, please contact Michael Tait in our Leeds Employment team by emailing email@example.com or calling 0131 344 0227.
+For more information on legal issues around migrant workers or any of the other issues raised in this article, or on discrimination matters or employment law in general, please contact Michael Tait in our Leeds Employment team by emailing email@example.com or calling 0131 344 0227.